ClinLine/USDM_SDTM_mapper/README.md

 More jsonata mapping will be added until complete.

+## Tool Functionality
 For running the python code install the following packages:

-Jsonata-Python:
-pip install jsonata-python
+  Jsonata-Python:  pip install jsonata-python

-Openpyxl:
-$pip install Openpyxl
+  Openpyxl: $pip install Openpyxl

+## Output
+The output SDTM datasets TA, TE, TV, TI, and TS is added in the same format as the original input Excel file.
+The results for the TS Summary parameters, if not empty, are added to the TS sheet including the corresponding StudyId.

+## Acknowledgements
+This ClinLine open source tool is created by Noah Brezet and Berber Snoeijer Please contact us via info@clinline.eu if you like to learn more and/or help with integration of its features.